 I actually got the recipe from my mom who used to make them every Passover until I took over and started baking them myself – now it's my job to make these Passover rolls when the holiday comes round.

-The recipe yields 12 rolls, if you have guests then it might be best to double the ingredients.
+The recipe yields approximately 12 rolls, if you have guests then it might be best to double the ingredients.